larflows/river-swim/README.md

 # Installation

-Clone this project with `git clone https://github.com/larflows/river-swim`.
-Then go into the river-swim directory and run `git clone https://github.com/larflows/PyRASFile ras_file` to retrieve the PyRASFile dependency.
+Clone this project with `git clone --recurse-submodules https://github.com/larflows/river-swim`.
+The `--recurse-submodules` flag is necessary in order to also clone PyRASFile, which will be localed in the `ras_file/` subdirectory.

 The project is only tested with Python 3.
 It may or may not work with Python 2.